kimrojas/gofee-book/book/docs/dftbplus-compile.md

 :class: tip
 **Serial** is just good for testing.

+**OpenMP** seems good for relatively small systems that uses a single node.

+**MPI** *may* be better for larger systems that requires more than a single node.
+For small systems, MPI takes longer than OpenMP.

 Between **OpenMP** and **MPI**, OpenMP parallization is the default way of using DFTB+.
 Its usage is also heavily documented.
 MPI, on the otherhand, is not.

-**OpenMP** seems good for relatively small systems that uses a single node.

-**MPI** *may* be better for larger systems that requires more than a single node.
-For small systems, MPI takes longer than OpenMP.
+The non-MPI version supports more excited state methods, while the MPI version has better parallelism for many tasks.
 ```